vivid-inc/ash-ra-template/art-cli/README.md

 <a name="dependencies"></a>
 ### External ``:dependencies``
 `art-cli` provides the `vivid.art/render` rendering option `:dependencies`.
-Instead of ensuring that the relevant Maven-style dependencies are configured in the runtime that also hosts ART, this option allows you to specify your own set of dependencies.
+In addition to the dependencies configured in the runtime, this option allows you to specify your own set of dependencies for the template evaluation environment.
-Doing so activates sandboxing, and the rules change:
-- _Sandboxed execution_: The entire template and its embedded Clojure code is evaluated within a sandboxed Clojure runtime courtesy of [ShimDandy](https://github.com/projectodd/shimdandy).
-- _Degraded performance_: A new Clojure runtime is instantiated within the current JVM for each template evaluation; this can take on the order of 1 second.
-- _Restricted bindings_: Only certain data types that can be serialized to textual Clojure code and reconstituted to their original values can be used as bindings, due to how the ShimDandy bridge functions.

 Given a template that ``require``s namespaces from external dependencies in Clojure, such as:
 ```clojure